 All around the globe, surgeons refer patients to physiotherapists, but rarely ever go to a physiotherapy department to oversee patient care as given by physiotherapists.
 In short, the surgeon may only see you or your child on a quarterly basis.
 Often, there is a lack of interaction between a physiotherapist and surgeons.
 As such, the needed biomechanical analysis is forgone, and treatments provided are often similar, if not the same as it would be for any given spine patients.

 Other common forms of non-invasive skoliosis treatments are those carried out through chiropractic care, physiotherapy, yoga, pilates, specific skoliosis exercises, acupuncture, vestibular rehabilitation, manual muscle therapy, vibrational therapy, and dynamic bracing.
 However, even with a great variety of treatment options available, people must realize which options are beneficial for combating skoliosis and which methods just appear to look good on paper but are lacking in efficacy.
-To conclude, skoliosis treatment must be target specific and rendered through the clinical efforts of non-surgical teams with expertise and advanced therapeutic skills as needed for skoliosis treatment, such as the methods and systems used for our center: The Chiropractic Specialty Center®.
+To conclude, skoliosis treatment must be target-specific and rendered through the clinical efforts of non-surgical teams with expertise and advanced therapeutic skills as needed for skoliosis treatment, such as the methods and systems used for our center: The Chiropractic Specialty Center®.

-Our Research-Based Clinical Scoliosis Therapy is Better
+CSC’s Evidence-Based Clinical Scoliosis Therapy is Better

 Why choose one when you can have the best of both worlds?

 The combination of chiropractic and physiotherapy can bring about wonders if—and we must emphasize if—done well.
 Also, the care you get from one of our centers is further enhanced with therapies provided on advanced spine technology, which others do not have: The RxDecom.
 The RxDecom is the most sophisticated spinal decompression therapy device in the world today.
 When it comes to skoliosis, we utilize this method to help spinal elongation and to apply spinal decompression gently; a needed component for reducing the curvature.
-Best of all, skoliosis treatment on the RxDecom is painless and highly target specific.
+Best of all, skoliosis treatment on the RxDecom is painless and highly target-specific.
 Therefore, the combination of our methods of chiropractic, physiotherapy, and RxDecom offers you an alternative that others do not have.
 In short, our systems of skoliosis care can provide you with the most comprehensive means of therapy and management, helping you may avoid surgical interventions.

 What Are The Best Scoliosis Care and Management Methods?

 Practitioners fail to comprehend the fact that the patient’s needs are the primary focus.
 The first and most common category of patients is the younger patient who presents at one of our centers because their parents, themselves, or their friends realized that they are “not walking straight” or have “a crooked back.”
 If skoliosis is detected at a young age, our goals would be to ensure that the curve does not progress and, at the same time, to decrease the angle of curvature.
-However, there is another group of patients whose main concern is back pain or neck pain caused by the curvature, in which case, those regions of the spine will be set as the primary target areas during their skoliosis treatment session with us.
+However, another group of patients whose main concern is back pain or neck pain caused by the curvature, in which case, those regions of the spine will be set as the primary target areas during their skoliosis treatment session with us.

 Accurate and Target Specific Treatment is Critical in Scoliosis Care